tayaba02/University-Admission-Linear-Regression-Model/README.md

 # University-Admission-Linear-Regression-Model
-This dataset includes various information like GRE score, TOEFL score, university rating, SOP (Statement of Purpose), LOR (Letter of Recommendation), CGPA, research and chance of admit.
-In this dataset, 400 entries are included.
-I conducted data exploration analysis, for instance finding the coorelation between different factors related to university admit and university acceptance.
-I also developed linear regression model for university acceptance prediction
+In this study, I undertook a detailed data exploration analysis to discern the correlation between various factors associated with student admission applications and their corresponding university acceptances.
+I constructed a linear regression model to forecast university admission outcomes, taking into account parameters like GRE score, TOEFL score, university rating, Statement of Purpose (SOP), Letter of Recommendation (LOR), and CGPA.